s9y/s9y.github.io/docs/faq/index.md

 #### What system requirements does serendipity have?

-You need a [PHP](http://php.net) installation together with [MySQL](https://www.mysql.com), [PostgreSQL](https://www.postgresql.org) or [SQLite](https://www.sqlite.org/) .
+You need a [PHP](http://php.net) installation (PHP 7.0 or newer) together with [MySQL](https://www.mysql.com), [PostgreSQL](https://www.postgresql.org) or [SQLite](https://www.sqlite.org/) .
 We also require the Apache webserver, because we utilize a number of internal functions to make Serendipity run correctly.
 To fully enjoy serendipity, you should have either [ImageMagick](http://www.imagick.org)'s convert binary installed on your server or a PHP installation with gd2 support (recommended).

 #### Serendipity asks me for entering data to a database, but when I enter a name and install Serendipity it tells me the database does not exist